BFSSI-Bioinformatics-Lab/ProkaryoteAssembly/README.md

 1. QC on reads with bbduk.sh (adapter trimming/quality filtering)
 2. Error-correction of reads with tadpole.sh
 3. Assembly of reads with skesa
-4. Alignment of error-corrected reads against draft assembly
+4. Alignment of error-corrected reads against draft assembly with bbmap.sh
 5. Polishing of assembly with pilon